danielbodnar/awesome-stars/README.md

 ## macos

+- [appium/appium](https://github.com/appium/appium) - Cross-platform automation framework for all kinds of your apps built on top of W3C WebDriver protocol
+- [WebKit/WebKit](https://github.com/WebKit/WebKit) - Home of the WebKit project, the browser engine used by Safari, Mail, App Store and many other applications on macOS, iOS and Linux.
+- [massCodeIO/massCode](https://github.com/massCodeIO/massCode) - A free and open source code snippets manager for developers
+- [johannesjo/super-productivity](https://github.com/johannesjo/super-productivity) - Super Productivity is an advanced todo list app with integrated Timeboxing and time tracking capabilities.
+It also comes with integrations for Jira, Gitlab, GitHub and Open Project.
 - [waydabber/BetterDisplay](https://github.com/waydabber/BetterDisplay) - Unlock your displays on your Mac!
 Smooth scaling, HiDPI unlock, XDR/HDR extra brightness upscale, DDC, brightness and dimming, virtual screens, PIP and lots more!
 - [iCHAIT/awesome-macOS](https://github.com/iCHAIT/awesome-macOS) -  A curated list of awesome applications, softwares, tools and shiny things for macOS.
 - [lencx/ChatGPT](https://github.com/lencx/ChatGPT) - 🔮 ChatGPT Desktop Application (Mac, Windows and Linux)